MobileChromeApps/cordova-plugin-service-worker-background-sync/README.md

 });
 ```
 ###Handling Sync Events
 All sync events will be dispatched to the same ```onsync``` event handler in your service worker script.
-The event handler is passed an event object which has a registration property that contains all of the registration options of the sync registration that triggered this event.
+All periodic sync events will be dispatched to the same ```onperiodicsync``` event handler.
+These event handlers are passed an event object which has a registration property that contains all of the registration options of the sync registration that triggered this event.
+#### One-off Sync Event
 ```javascript
 this.onsync = function(event) {
     if (event.registration.id === "exampleSync") {